El Brendel

 Elmer Goodfellow "El" Brendel /ˈɛl brɛnˈdɛl/ (March 25, 1890 – April 9, 1964) was an American vaudeville comedian turned movie star, best remembered for his dialect routine as a Swedish immigrant.
 His biggest role was as "Single-0" in the sci-fi musical Just Imagine (1930), produced by Fox Film Corporation.
 His screen name was pronounced "El Bren-DEL".

 Early life

-He was born on March 25, 1890 in Philadelphia, Pennsylvania to an Irish mother and German immigrant father.
-Brendel, unlike his stage and film character, was not Swedish.
-He spoke standard American English without a trace of any other accent.
+He was born in Philadelphia, Pennsylvania.
 He attended the University of Pennsylvania.